aunyks/boltgun/README.md

 ### Usage
 Let's add a new key-value pair to a bucket.

 1. Send a POST request to the `/authenticate` route consisting of the username and password of a client that you'd like to authenticate (accepted clients can be found in the `.ammo` file).
 You'll receive back either an error response or an auth token to be used in subsequent requests.
+*Note: You only have to authenticate a client when an auth token is invalid or on first startup of the server.*
 **Send**
 ```json
 {